prblydv/prblydv/README.md

-# Hi 👋, I'm Prabal
+# 0xP-R-A-B-A-L: System Activated ⚡

 **AI & Software Engineer** with expertise in **Deep Learning, Full-Stack Development, and Financial Data Analysis**.
 Currently pursuing **MEng in Computer Science (First Class)** at **University of Birmingham**.